aeternity/aesophia-vscode/README.md

 vsce package
 ```

-The above command will generate a file called `aesophia-vscode-{VERSION}.vsix`.
+The above command will generate a file called `aesophia-{VERSION}.vsix`.
 This file could be then be loaded in VSCode from
 (Extensions -> Install from VSIX).